Nikita240/bash_files_mirror/README.md

 The project grew out of a few personal tweaks and additions that grew over time.

-It's called bash_files since it is not just a mere `Start Screen` but also includes helpful things such as aliases, history, window title configuration and a nice bash prompt.
+It's called bash_files even if the main component consists of "Start Screen" info since it also includes further helpful things such as aliases, history, window title configuration and a nice bash prompt.
 Check out the feature list below for more information.

 ##### Inspiration
 Inspiration was coming from bigger projects such as [oh-my-zsh